kyverno/chainsaw/website/docs/quick-start/assertion-trees.md

 !!! tip
     Under the hood, Chainsaw uses [kyverno-json assertion trees](https://kyverno.github.io/kyverno-json/latest/intro/).
 Refer to the assertion trees documentation for more details on the supported syntax.

-## Comparisons beyond simple equality
+## Beyond simple equality

-The assertion below will check that the number of replicas for a deployment is **greater than 3**.
+The assertion below will check that the number of replicas for a deployment is **greater than 3 AND less than 6**.

 Chainsaw doesn't need to know the exact expected number of replicas.
-The `(replicas > 3)` expression will be evaluated until the assertion passes or the operation timeout expires (making the assertion fail).
+The `(replicas > 3 && replicas < 6)` expression will be evaluated until the result is `true` or the operation timeout expires (making the assertion fail).

 ```yaml
 apiVersion: chainsaw.kyverno.io/v1alpha1